sahanakvh/code_renders/README.md

 # Set password for postgres user (remember this password!)
 psql -U $(whoami) -d postgres -c "ALTER USER postgres PASSWORD 'your_postgres_password';"

-# Note: Your system user (vivek.m) will be used for database access
+# Note: Your system user (sahanak.m) will be used for database access
 # No additional database user creation is needed

 # Verify installation